-5.169 Blythe Road accommodates a number of building styles along its length and houses are largely three storeys in height including some with basements.
+5.170 Blythe Road accommodates several building styles along its length and houses are largely three storeys in height including some with basements.
 There are clusters of shops along the street and in the past there were more but some have been converted to residential use.

-5.170 Nos.
-59 to 71 are 3 storey stock brick premises with shops on the ground floor.
+5.171 Nos.
+59 to 71 are three storey stock brick premises with shops on the ground floor.
 Some original corbels remain on the pilasters but some are missing or damaged.
 Most of the shopfronts are unsympathetic to the proportions of the original shop surrounds.
 Projecting brick string courses run across the façade and there is an elaborate brick patterned cornice below the eaves.
-No. 59 has been rendered flat and painted and has therefore lost all of its brick decoration.
+No. 59 has been rendered flat and painted and has therefore, lost all of its brick decoration.
 Nos.
 71 to 77 retain shops on the ground floor and have retained their cornices above the shop signage.
-The upper floors of the building have the same window heads and parapet/cornice detailing as Nos.
+The upper floors of the building have the same window heads and parapet/cornice detailing as nos.
 9 to 45 Sterndale Road.
 Nos.
-77 to 85 are modern commercial buildings which have a neutral impact on the conservation whilst Nos.
-87 to 101 are modern 3 storey stock brick houses with gable roofs and oriel windows that make a positive contribution to the character of the street with their scale, grain and detailing.
+77 to 85 are modern commercial buildings which have a neutral impact on the conservation whilst nos.
+87 to 101 are modern three storey stock brick houses with gable roofs and oriel windows that make a positive contribution to the character of the street with their scale, grain and detailing.

-Modern houses Nos.
+Modern houses nos.
 87-101 Blythe Road.

-5.171 Nos.
-121 to 127 are houses which are identical to Nos.
-26-52 and 23-55 Dewhurst Road.
+5.172 Nos.
+121 to 127 are houses which are identical to nos.
+26 to 52 and 23 to 55 Dewhurst Road.
 Nos.
-129-135 are 3 storey brick built premises, all with additional mansard storeys.
+129 to 135 are three storey brick built premises, all with additional mansard storeys.
 At ground floor all premises retain pilasters with corbels and cornices, as they were originally shops.
 The terrace carries a deep stucco cornice supported by large modillions and a stucco parapet above.

-5.172 Nos.
-137 to 143 are 3 storey plus basement stock brick built houses with double height stucco bays with minimal ornamentation apart from a cornice and capitals on the bays and pilasters.
+5.173 Nos.
+137 to 143 are three storey plus basement stock brick built houses with double height stucco bays with minimal ornamentation apart from a cornice and capitals on the bays and pilasters.
 Houses have deep eaves with stucco modillions and large console brackets with finials above.
 Nos.
-145 to 161 are 3 storey brick built houses with double height, stucco canted bays and abundant use of stucco decoration elsewhere.
+145 to 161 are three storey brick built houses with double height, stucco canted bays and abundant use of stucco decoration elsewhere.
 A distinctive feature of these houses is the paired windows above the entrance which carry a scrolled pediment above the cornice.
 Deep gardens on these houses contain hedges and other soft landscaping that contribute to the street scene.
 Medium sized street trees in this part of the street also soften the enclosure.

-Paired windows above the entrances with stucco scrolled pediments Nos.
-145 to 161Blythe Road.
+Paired windows above the entrances with stucco scrolled pediments.

+Nos.
+145-161 Blythe Road.

-5.173 Nos.
-163 -175 are 3 storey plus basement terraced houses with 3 storey stucco bays with deep sills and architraves.
+5.174 Nos.
+163 to 175 are three storey plus basement terraced houses with three storey stucco bays with deep sills and architraves.
 No. 171 has an unsympathetic dormer on the front roof slope.
 Cast iron railings to front gardens have been replaced with unsympathetic modern replacements.

-5.174 Nos.
-177-183.
-This is a short terrace, 3 storey, hipped roof, stock brick houses with recessive, paired wings.
-Front elevations have 2 storey, stucco canted bays.
-The deep eaves are supported by stucco brackets.
+5.175 Nos.
+177 to 183.
+This is a short terrace of three storey, hipped roof, stock brick houses with recessive, paired wings.
+Front elevations have two storey stucco canted bays.
+The deep eaves are supported by, stucco brackets.
 The recessive wings have secondary entrances and moulded stucco parapets.
-Unfortunately boundaries on 3 premises have been removed and forecourts have been given over to parking.
+Unfortunately, boundaries on three premises have been removed and forecourts have been given over to parking.

-Recessed wings on Nos.
+Recessed wings on nos.
 177-183 Blythe Road.